LWFlouisa/MachineCommunism/Implementation/rulesets.md

 Your negative score is defined as how many things youve created that mess with the functionality others have contributed.<br />

+This includes penalty for attention seeking behaviour that effects others creations.
+Ex.
+AI Hype.<br />

 ## PRIORITY
 Focus should first be on minimizing damage from things you add that dont mess with others creations.